shriyanyamali/Lextract/paper.md

 # Statement of need

 Competition authorities routinely delineate relevant markets as a first step in merger and antitrust assessments.
-The definition of the relevant market establishes the market position of firms operating within it, helping regulators and courts control mergers and evaluate potential abuses of dominant positions; this makes defining the relevant market a predominant step in competition law analysis.
+The definition of the relevant market establishes the market position of firms operating within it, therein making its establishment necessary for regulators and courts to control mergers and evaluate potential abuses of dominant positions; this makes defining the relevant market a predominant step in competition law analysis.
 For instance, in the 2025 case United States v.
 Google LLC, the outcome of the decision was impacted by how the relevant market was defined and whether or not Google and its services were found to hold a dominant position within that market [@usvg2025].

 Despite its significance, only one commercial product addressing the need to quickly access relevant market definitions exists: LexisNexis’s [Caselex Market Definitions Module](https://www.caselex.eu/services/service) which suffers from being proprietary, immutable, and inaccessible to many academics.